-BIOENERGIS (2008-2010) - The project aims at assessing the potential of the local/ national territories related to the partners in terms of locally available biomasses, as scraps from forest management, residues of agricultural cultivation, products of dedicated energetic cultivation, zoo technical wastes and the biogenic part of civil and industrial wastes.
+BIOENERGIS (2008-2010) - The project aimed at assessing the potential of the local/ national territories related to the partners in terms of locally available biomasses, as scraps from forest management, residues of agricultural cultivation, products of dedicated energetic cultivation, zoo technical wastes and the biogenic part of civil and industrial wastes.

 E-BUSINESS FOR CRAFT (2007-2008) - the project aimed to exchange best practices and develop better policy between e-business regional authorities and SME organisations in order to promote the use of e-business among micro enterprises and craftsmen.